 The best way to break or crush pills

 Capsules are usually two-part shells, with their open ends facing one another.
 Twisting the capsule will separate the two.
 If you want to reduce the dose of a capsule without wasting the remainder, you can purchase inexpensive empty capsules, twist them open, and pour a portion of the contents from the original capsule into one of the empty capsules and then reclose each capsule.

-While you won't want to break a softgel in half, since it is a one-piece shell that typically contains a liquid ingredient, you can puncture the capsule, squeeze out the contents, and swallow the liquid directly or in food or a drink, although, depending on the contents, it may not have a pleasant taste.
+While you won't want to break a softgel in half, since it is a one-piece shell that typically contains a liquid ingredient, you can puncture the capsule, squeeze out the contents, and swallow the liquid directly or add to food or a drink.

 Be aware that depending on the contents of a pill, it may have an unpleasant taste, which was previously masked.